Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Methodology

 We assume the normal sample data may consist of multiple categories or subgroups and satisfy multi-modal distribution.
 Therefore, we propose to learn multiple prototypes to represent the normal data.
 Specifically, we utilize deep embedding clustering and contrastive learning to learn multiple normal prototypes.

-\paragraph{Initialization and Similarity Calculation.} At the beginning of training, we initialize \( k \) normal prototypes by clustering normal data's latent representations from the pre-train Encoder following \cite{IDEC17}, denoted as \( \{u_j\in \mathbb{R}^H\}_{j=1}^k \).
+\paragraph{Initialization and Similarity Calculation} At the beginning of training, we initialize \( k \) normal prototypes by clustering normal data's latent representations from the pre-train Encoder, denoted as \( \{u_j\in \mathbb{R}^H\}_{j=1}^k \).
 During the model training and inference phases, we need to calculate the similarity between a given sample $x_i$ and each prototype $u_j$ to determine which category or subgroup the sample belongs to.
 Specifically, we assume the samples of each category or subgroup satisfy the Student’s $t$-distribution, and calculate the similarity between sample $x_i$ and prototype $u_j$ as follows:

-where $z_i$ denotes the latent representation of sample $x_i$, \(\alpha\) is the degree of freedom of the Student’s t-distribution, \(\Theta_{\{u_j\}_{j=1}^k}\) is the parameters of the multi-normal prototypes, consistent with the neural network parameters that can be optimized via backpropagation.
+where $z_i$ denotes the latent representation of sample $x_i$, \(\alpha\) is the degree of freedom of the Student’s t-distribution, $u_j$ denotes the latent representation of the $j$-th normal prototype.
 To ensure consistency and stability during training, both the normal prototype $u_j$ and the latent representation \( z_i \) are normalized before calculating the similarity.

-\paragraph{Weights of Unlabeled Samples.} In our anomaly detection framework, the weights of unlabeled samples are crucial for adjusting the influence of each sample during the training process.
+\paragraph{Weights of Unlabeled Samples} In our anomaly detection framework, the weights of unlabeled samples are crucial for adjusting the influence of each sample during the training process.
 The weights, which represent the probability of unlabeled samples being normal, help to mitigate the contamination effect of anomalies within unlabeled data.
 We define the weight \(w_i\) for an unlabeled sample \(x_i\) based on its maximum similarity to any normal prototype:

 where \(\sigma\) is the sigmoid activation function, and \(\beta\) is a scaling parameter that adjusts the sensitivity of the similarity scores.

 Unlabeled samples with higher similarity to normal prototypes are assigned greater weights, increasing their influence in the loss function associated with unlabeled data and focusing the model on preserving the characteristics of normal samples.
 Conversely, unlabeled samples with lower similarity scores, likely to be anomalies, receive smaller weights, reducing their impact on the model’s learning process.
 This strategy effectively minimizes the adverse effects of anomaly contamination, ensuring the model remains sensitive to the features of normal behavior while suppressing the noise introduced by unlabeled anomalies.